NuageZHU/Uncertainty-Aware-and-Noise-Resilient-Task-Oriented-Semantic-Communication-TOSC-/README.md

 This repository contains a **minimal simulation framework** for studying how *uncertainty-aware transmission* and *semantic robustness* can be modeled in **AI-native communication systems**.
 The implementation combines pretrained **Variational Autoencoders (VAEs)** for image encoding and **Vision-Language Models (CLIP)** for semantic evaluation, allowing the simulation of noisy semantic channels and adaptive transmission decisions.

+**🆕 Now includes an interactive web dashboard** for real-time visualization and experimentation!

 ---

 ## 📖 Overview